sm-sadi/Bash-learning-files/new_commands.md

  - `grep -r` recurrcivesly find the match even within directory

-## streams
+## data streams
 - 0 standard input
 - 1 standard output
 - 2 standard error
+**echo $? is a varibale that shows 0 if previous command was successful - if not 0 then it is an error**

 -`find nameoflogs 2> error.txt` will write the error outputs in the  error txt file -`find nameoflogs 1> success.txt` will write the succesful outputs in the  success  txt file

--`find nameoflogs 2> /dev/null` will redirect all the 2(unsuccfull outputs) outputs to no where
+-`find nameoflogs 1>success.txt 2>/dev/null` will redirect all the 2(unsuccfull outputs) outputs to no where

-echo $? is a varibale that shows 0 if previous command was successful - if not 0 then it is an error
+## file archive or extract

+` tar -cvf archive_name.tar /path/to/files`  to  archive
+`tar -cvzf archive_name.tar.gz /path/to/files` to compress and arcchive `tar -xvf  archive_name.tar` - to extract
+`tar -tvf  archive_name.tar` - just to view what is inside

+some useful options
+c: Create a new archive.
+v: Verbose mode (shows you what’s being added to the archive).
+f: Specifies the filename of the archive.
+x: Extract files from an archive.
+z: Compress the archive using gzip.
+t: List the contents of the archive.

+## storeing sh scripts

+ ideal practise to store the files in4 `/usr/local/bin/` this is how we can create our own command 😁